boxOfEclairs/airlineDatabase/readMe.md

 This database was created for my Oracle/SQL class, as a demonstration of my SQL skills.

 It is created as a simulation of an airlines operations, with tables for everything that would be needed for customer-facing operation.
 With this, you are able to sell tickets between two cities, give refunds, create delays, track luggage, and more.
 An explanation of the most important parts are given below the build instructions.
+Sample data for every table is given.

 To build with just one file, run **createAll.sql**.